Accessible Laval: A Journey Through Art and Nature

 In the morning

-Start your day by opening a door to art with a stop at the Maison des arts de Lavalaccessible from the Montmorency metro station (adapted).
-You'll be able to experience culture without barriers because the theater has a row of removable seats to accommodate armchairs, the exhibition hall is spacious and the freight elevator provides access to the upper floors.
+Start your day by opening a door to art with a stop at the Maison des arts de Laval, accessible from the Montmorency metro station (accessible).
+You can experience culture without barriers because the theater has a row of removable seats to accommodate wheelchairs, the exhibition hall is spacious, and the freight elevator provides access to the upper floors.

-Practical tip: arrive early to enjoy the exhibitions in peace and quiet, and check the program in advance to see if a guided tour is offered.
+Helpful tip: Arrive early to enjoy the exhibits in a quiet setting, and check the schedule in advance to see if a guided tour is available.

 Before lunch

-Change tempo with an educational and partially accessible tour of the Rivière-des-Prairies hydroelectric generating station.
-Much more than an industrial site, this power station is a place that tells the story of our relationship with the environment.
-On-site facilities are available for the mobility-impaired, the blind and visually impaired, and the deaf and hard-of-hearing.
+Take a break with an educational tour—partially accessible—at the Rivière-des-Prairies Hydroelectric Power Plant.
+This power plant is much more than an industrial site; it’s a place that tells the story of our connection to the environment.
+On-site facilities are available for people with reduced mobility, the blind or visually impaired, as well as the deaf or hard of hearing.

 For dinner